OscHer/treboform/README.md

 ###### Trantor specific configurations
 * [Bootstraping script]("provision/shell/bootstrap.sh")
 * [Ansible]("provision/ansible/")

+###### How is our bastion used
+At this stage, we're syncing our whole ansible code and directory tree from the host but later on, the whole ansible directory structure and [roles](https://docs.ansible.com/ansible/5/user_guide/playbooks_reuse_roles.html) is intended to be synced with a Git repository.

 #### Users and groups
 At this stage of the project two main zones are distinguished: